stoffee/terraform-hcp-vault-eks/README.md

     NOTE: Terraform verifies the status of resources in the cloud, but does not verify the correctness of API calls to each service.

+    <a name="ConfirmAWSGUI"></a>

+    ### Confirm AWS GUI

+25. Use the AWS Account, User Name, and Password associated with the <a href="#SetAWSEnv">AWS variables</a> mentioned above to view different services in the AWS Management Console GUI:

+    * <a target="_blank" href="https://console.aws.amazon.com/vpc/">VPC</a> (Virtual Private Cloud) with  Subnets, Route Tables, Gateways, Network ACLs, Peering, etc.
+    * <a target="_blank" href="https://console.aws.amazon.com/ec2/">EC2</a> with Security Groups, Elastic IPs, Node Groups, Volumes, etc.
+    * <a target="_blank" href="https://console.aws.amazon.com/eks/">Elastic Kubernetes Service</a>
+    <br /><br />

     <a name="AccessVault"></a>

     ### Obtain HCP Vault GUI URL:

-25. Be at the browser window you would like to add a new tab containing the Vault UI.
+26. Be at the browser window which you want a new tab added to contain the Vault UI.
-26. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):
+27. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):

     ```bash
     open $(terraform output --raw vault_public_url)